aaronland/go-fpdf/README.md

 # go-fpdf

-An opionated package around the jung-kurt/gofpdf package.
+An opionated Go package for working with the `jung-kurt/gofpdf` package.

 ## Documentation